 As an active Bahá’í, Mrs Lee was a prominent member of the Local Spiritual Assembly of the Bahá’ís of Singapore in the fifties and sixties.
 In addition, Mrs Lee was an elected member of the first National Spiritual Assembly of the Bahá’ís of Singapore in 1972.
 Earlier, she was also elected to the National Spiritual Assembly of the Bahá’ís of Malaysia in 1964 and 1965.

-Because of Mrs Fozdar’s fame as a crusader of women’s rights, the media also frequently reported on other talks she delivered which were not merely on women’s rights, but on other fundamental teachings of Bahá’u’lláh which addressed the spirit of the new age, such as the “Oneness of the Human Race”, “The Source of Religion is One”, “A Spiritual Approach for Economic Well-being”, “A Universal Language” and “A World Legislature”.
+The result of Mrs Fozdar’s fame as a crusader of women’s rights was that the media frequently reported on other talks she delivered that were not merely on women’s rights, but on other fundamental teachings of Bahá’u’lláh which addressed the spirit of the new age, such as the “Oneness of the Human Race”, “The Source of Religion is One”, “A Spiritual Approach for Economic Well-being”, “A Universal Language” and “A World Legislature”.
 The people who came to listen to or read about her talks became sympathizers and friends and some accepted the Bahá’í Faith as the religion for our times.

 Mrs Fozdar’s work led to the legislation of the Muslim Ordinance of 1957, which provided for the establishment of a Muslim law court (Syariah Court) in 1958, so as to make the process of Muslim divorce more difficult.
 By 1961 the work of the Singapore Council of Women, spearheaded by Mrs Fozdar, succeeded in the Singapore Legislative Assembly passing The Women’s Charter which protected the status and welfare of women in Singapore with regards to marriage and divorce.
 It also abolished polygamy among non-Muslims and changed the whole framework of Chinese marriages.
 All marriages had to be legally registered from 1961 and those done solely through customary Chinese rites were not recognized as legal.

 Early appreciation of Mrs Shirin Fozdar’s struggle for women regardless of race or religion came also from Singapore’s Founding Fathers.
-The testimonial below from Mr S Rajaratnam who was also Singapore’s first Foreign Minister, is one of those attesting to Mrs Fozdar’s work for all Singapore women.
+The testimonial below from Mr S. Rajaratnam who was also Singapore’s first Foreign Minister, is one of those attesting to Mrs Fozdar’s work for all Singapore women.

 [Image of letter]